appgardenstudios/hyaline/www/content/documentation-v1/reference/config.md

 **source**: If set, Hyaline will mark documents and sections as changed if they 1) have the same source and 2) the document was touched as a part of the change being examined (i.e. the document was changed in the diff or the pull request)

 #### Check Options UpdateIf
-configure Hyaline to recommend that documentation be updated if a corresponding file change occurs.
+Configure Hyaline to recommend that documentation be updated if a corresponding file change occurs.

 ```yaml
 check: